IBS in Australia: Symptoms, Triggers & Evidence-Based Gut Support

 Food triggers & FODMAP basics

-Many people notice that certain foods aggravate IBS symptoms.
-The low-FODMAP approach is a temporary framework used to identify triggers: short restriction of rapidly fermentable carbs, followed by a structured reintroduction to find your personal tolerance.
-Typical culprits include onion, garlic, some legumes, wheat for some, high-polyol fruits, large servings of dairy (in lactose-sensitive people), and large doses of certain prebiotic fibres.
+The low-FODMAP approach is a temporary mapping tool: short restriction of rapidly fermentable carbs followed by structured re-introduction to identify your tolerance.
+Typical culprits include onion, garlic, some legumes, large lactose serves (if sensitive), high-polyol fruits and big doses of certain prebiotic fibres.

 Goal: clarity, not life-long restriction.
 Map what you tolerate, then expand variety again based on your data.